 A Marina can be described as a natural or artificial harbour for privately owned pleasure boats, both motor and sail.
 In Scotland they are found at coastal locations, on tidal rivers, estuaries, and on lochs.
-Large sums of money are involved in establishing and developing Marinas, especially in coastal locations.

-This Practice Note should be applied to the valuation of Marinas where the core business is derived from the letting of berths on an annual or seasonal basis.
-Where the Marina appears to be ancillary to a larger activity, such as boat building, repair or storage, consideration should be given as to whether "Marina" is the correct description, and the use of this scheme should be limited to the valuation of that part relating to Marina berths and ancillary services (if any) provided.
+This practice note should be applied to the valuation of Marinas where the core business is derived from the letting of berths on an annual or seasonal basis.
+Where the Marina appears to be ancillary to a larger activity, such as boat building, consideration should be given as to whether "Marina" is the correct description, and the use of this scheme should be limited to the valuation of that part relating to Marina berths and ancillary services (if any) provided.